 It's exotic and distinctive.
 And that's what I like about inexpensive watches.
 You can afford to buy left-field designs.
 The Fossil is a great example.
 It's a simple quartz model that won't break the bank.

 If you like the Rolex but want more colour - try this watch.

 Alpha Paul Newman

-Alpha are essentially a brand that specialises in Rolex homage watches.
+Alpha is a brand that specialises in Rolex homage watches.

-The engine in all of these watches is the Chinese made Sea-gull SG2903 manual winding movement.
-Like Sea-Gull's other movements it's cheap and reliable, although it's a thirty minute chronograph rather than the full hour.
-Still, it's not much of compromise to make when taking into consideration the price.
+The movement is a hand-winding Chinese made Sea-gull SG2903.
+Like Sea-Gull's other movements it's affordable and reliable.
+It's a thirty-minute chronograph rather than the full hour - if that matters to you.
+It's not much of compromise to make when taking into consideration the price.